Case against Jussie Smollett focuses on how 'hoax' unraveled

-4 of14 Actor Jussie Smollett arrives Tuesday, Nov.
-30, 2021, at the Leighton Criminal Courthouse for day two of his trial in Chicago.
-Smollett is accused of lying to police when he reported he was the victim of a racist, anti-gay attack in downtown Chicago nearly three years ago, in Chicago.
+4 of8 Actor Jussie Smollett arrives at the Leighton Criminal Courthouse for day three of his trial in Chicago on Wednesday, Dec.
+1, 2021.
+Smollett is accused of lying to police when he reported he was the victim of a racist, anti-gay attack in downtown Chicago nearly three years ago.
 Charles Rex Arbogast/AP Show More Show Less

-5 of14 FILE - Brothers Olabinjo Osundairo, right, and Abimbola Osundairo, appear outside the Leighton Criminal Courthouse in Chicago, Feb.
-24, 2020.
-The trial of actor Jussie Smollett will boil down to the question of whether the jury believes the actor's version of what he says was a racist and homophobic attack or that told by the two brothers who say they helped the actor fake the attack.
-Abimbola and Olabinjo Osundairo admit they took part in the “attack” that made headlines around the world but say Smollett planned the whole thing and paid them to do it.
-The trial starts with jury selection Monday, Nov 29, 2021 and is expected to last a week.
-Charles Rex Arbogast/AP Show More Show Less 6 of14

-7 of14 Actor Jussie Smollett arrives with his mother Janet, Tuesday, Nov.
-30, 2021, at the Leighton Criminal Courthouse for day two of his trial in Chicago.
+5 of8 Actor Jussie Smollett asks photographers to move back as he arrives with his mother Janet, right, at the Leighton Criminal Courthouse for day three of his trial in Chicago on Wednesday, Dec.
+1, 2021.
 Smollett is accused of lying to police when he reported he was the victim of a racist, anti-gay attack in downtown Chicago nearly three years ago.
-Charles Rex Arbogast/AP Show More Show Less
+Charles Rex Arbogast/AP Show More Show Less 6 of8

 CHICAGO (AP) — Prosecutors' case against Jussie Smollett has focused on how Chicago police say they determined that what they initially believed was a horrific hate crime was actually a fake assault staged by the ex-"Empire" actor with help from two brothers.